Program: M.A., Special Education

-- Baccalaureate degree from an accredited university or college.
+- Bachelor’s degree from an accredited university or college.

 - Good standing at the last university attended.

-- A minimum of a 2.5 GPA in the last 60 semester units attempted.
+- A minimum of a 2.5 GPA in the last 60 semester units completed.

 - Admission to the Preliminary Education Specialist Credential program.